ailintom/Egyptological-Museum-Search/README.md

   webid - the number used to form the URL of the object description page.

   The configuration files are json arrays musaliases.json, musconfig.json, museumdefinitions.json.
-  Their structure is defined in the comments in mus.php
+  Their structure is defined in the comments in mus.php.